-*Live sessions are held daily but you don't have to be present to participate; the audio & video recordings of each session will be sent to you so you can review at your own pace
+*Live sessions are held daily but you don't have to be present to participate; the audio & video recordings of each session will be available to you within 24 hours of each session so you can review at your own pace.

 The goal of a trauma-informed yoga practice is to build resiliency and establish greater self-regulation.
 It is about feeling safe and at-home in our bodies so that we can feel safe in the world, have good self-esteem, and healthy relationships.
 Anxiety, depression, behavioral issues, relationship stress, and health issues are often the result of unresolved trauma.
 A trauma-informed yoga practice is sensitive to the needs of a participant with trauma symptoms and offers them tools to feel safe, empowered, and self-regulated.